 membership dues purchase/renewals

-member profile data (coming soon) - this will include data from the Member Profile spreadsheet for institutional members, or Corporate Profiles for corporate members.
+campus profile data - this includes data from the Member Profile spreadsheet for institutional members, or Corporate Profiles for corporate members.

 adding, deleting or attaching individual representatives to your organization

 Think of it this way- anything that an INDIVIDUAL does is done through your individual account.
 Would your school uproot itself from the ground and attend the conference?
 No, let's hope not.
-So you wouldn't use the organization login to register for the conference.
+So you wouldn't use the organizational profile to register for the conference.

-Just remember to login using your individual account unless you are paying dues, adding or removing individuals, or updating your organization's data and all should be ok.
+Just remember to login using your individual account unless you are paying dues, adding or removing individuals, or updating your organization's Campus Profile data and all should be OK.

 If you ever need assistance with your login or find yourself confused, you can contact us.
-There's a link up there at the top of this page (and every page on the site.)
+There's a link up there at the top of this page (and every page on the site) to do so.